makzyt4/discogs-tagger/README.md

 - `${a}` - artist
 - `${b}` - album artist

 You can as well put special characters (but only valid for your filesystem).
-For
-example:
+This example

 ```
 format=${d-}${n} - ${_t_}
 ```

-May result in something like this: `01-05 - _Some title_`
+may result in something like this: `01-05 - _Some title_`